 The venue provides cooked breakfasts and incredibly delicious two-course evening meals.
-Meals can now be bought at the festival!
-No need to buy in advance.
-Just purchase your meal tickets on arrival from the HQ tent.
+Meals can now be bought at the festival as well as in advance!
+Buying them in advance means less queuing on arrival at the HQ tent.
 There will also be light lunches, snacks, tea and coffee available during the day on a casual basis.
 You do not need to sign up for these.
 There are vegan and gluten-free options.

 Naturally, the venue has plenty of shower and toilet facilities and for the 2018 festival we have access to the swimming pool again.
 Hurrah!